alaues/cuddly-octo-waddle/README.md

 ```

 Limit:
-* API accepts only 3 failed requests, when 3rd failed request is performed,
+* API accepts only 3 failed requests,<br>
+ when 3rd failed request is performed,
-code will be deleted, client should request for new code by sending another `sendCode` request
+ code will be deleted.<br>
+ Client should request for new code by sending another `sendCode` request